lsclone/StrayBirds/_posts/2015-08-15-google-cplusplus-style.md

 Decision:

 A class may endwith Interface only if it meets the above requirements.
-We do not require theconverse, however: classes that meet the above requirements are not required toend with Interface.
+We do not require the converse, however: classes that meet the above requirements are not required to end with Interface.

 结论：